ASU Police Department

 Assistant Chief Gregory L. Elder

-Gregory L. Elder Sr. is the proud husband of LaKeshia N. Elder and dedicated father of Gregory Elder Jr. and Jordan Elder who all worship Christ at Mt.
+Gregory L. Elder Sr., is the proud husband of LaKeshia N. Elder and dedicated father of Gregory Elder Jr. and Jordan Elder who all worship Christ at Mt.
 Zion Baptist Church in Albany, GA.
-Gregory Elder Sr. was lead buy his sprit in late 2012 to apply for a job at his school almamater ASU, where he received his bachelor degree and foundation for manhood threw the strong traditions and mentorship based programing.
+Gregory Elder Sr. was led by his spirit in late 2012 to apply for a job at his school alma-mater Albany State University, where he received his Bachelor degree and foundation for manhood through the strong traditions and mentorship based programming.
 He is a former law enforcement technical college professor and 13 1/2 year police veteran of the Albany Police Department in Albany, GA.
 He has held positions as Field Training Officer, Drug Interdiction Agent, Uniform Sergeant, S.W.A.T.
 Team Leader, Criminal Investigator, Firearms Range Master/Instructor, Tactical Unit Commander, and Gang Unit Commander.
-In 2011 he was recognized as the Albany Police Department’s “Top Gun” after competing in a competition of the best of the best shot off.
-In over 13 years he has studied and trained in over 3000 hours of general, specific, and tactical law enforcement courses.
-He has trained over 300 sworn police officers in the area of response to an active shooter.
-As a pre-academy instructor he maintained a 99% pass rate for police recruits in the highest profile areas (Firearms qualification, EVOC, and Criminal Law).
-In 2012 he completed the master’s level educational requirement for the criminal justice program at Troy University, where he received a Master of Science Degree in Criminal Justice.
+In 2011, he was recognized as the Albany Police Department's "Top Gun" after competing in a competition of the "Best of the Best Shot-Off".
+In over 13 years, he has studied and trained in over 3000 hours of general, specific, and tactical law enforcement courses.
+He has trained over 300 sworn police officers in the area of response to an active-shooter.
+As a pre-academy instructor, he maintained a 99% pass rate for police recruits in the highest profile areas (Firearms qualification, E.V.O.C., and Criminal Law).
+In 2012, he completed the Master's level educational requirement for the Criminal Justice program at Troy University, where he received a Master of Science Degree in Criminal Justice.
 While serving the citizens of Albany, Georgia he has always kept his eyes on personal accountability and change in times.
 Because of the accomplishments listed, and most importantly the mistakes he has learned from along the way, he is now the Assistant Chief of Police for the Albany State University.

 Major CaDedria Hill

-Major Hill has a total of fourteen (14) years of law enforcement experience, two of which included employment as a clerk in the Albany Municipal Court system.
-Over time, she excelled in many capacities by obtaining certifications and experience ranging from Communications Officer, Jailer, Terminal Agency Coordinator, Terminal Operator, Probations, Interned as a School Resource Officer, Coordinated Explorer Program, which enabled adolescents to participate in and gain knowledge of law enforcement operations and careers, and dispatched for local Alarm Companies.
+Major Hill has a total of 14 years of law enforcement experience, two of which included employment as a clerk in the Albany Municipal Court system.
+Over time, she excelled in many capacities by obtaining certifications and experience ranging from Communications Officer, Jailer, Terminal Agency Coordinator, Terminal Operator, Probations, Interned as a School Resource Officer, Coordinated the Explorer Program which enabled adolescents to participate in and gain knowledge of law enforcement operations and careers, and dispatched for local Alarm Companies.

 Major Hill has a very diverse history in law enforcement that ranges in areas such as Detention, Communications, Record Maintenance, Audit Preparation, Criminal Apprehension, Supervision, and Reformation.